Back to Amcrest Guides

 Address Condensation and Moisture

 If you see fog or moisture droplets inside the dome or housing, the camera seal has been compromised.
 Remove the camera and dry it thoroughly indoors for 24 hours.
 Apply silicone sealant around the cable entry point and any seams where water could enter.
 Place a small silica gel desiccant packet inside the housing before resealing.
-For turret cameras, ensure the rubber gasket around the lens module is properly seated.
+For turret cameras, make sure the rubber gasket around the lens module is properly seated.

 WD-40 Specialist Dry Lube with Smart Straw Sprays 2 Ways, 10 OZ & Specialist Silicone Lubricant with Smart Straw Sprays 2 Ways, 11 OZ